nrvnrvn/dotfiles/.github/README.md

 - neovim for something more than that.
 - git config with solid defaults.
 - ssh config also worth looking at.
 - macOS tailored.
-Used to support Linux as well back in the day.
+Supports Linux to some extent.